Axwabo/Frameowrk/README.md

 Wiggle the mouse for the cat to pounce and draw a curve.

+The cat will move faster if it's farther from the mouse, and slower if it's closer.

 # Editor

 The editor can be used to create new levels, which can be exported and/or saved to the cache.

 SVG tools are the following:

-- Move object (translate)
+- Move (translate object)
 - Line
 - Rectangle
 - Circle
+- Circumference (turn circle into arc)
+- Rotate
+- Undo
 - Delete

-You can also write the contents of the SVG frame.
+You can also edit the contents of the SVG frame by clicking "Edit SVG"

+> [!NOTE]
+> Moving a rotated object moves the object the way it's oriented instead of relative to the canvas.
+> This is because I couldn't figure out the math.

 # Frameworks & Libraries